haddocking/haddocking.github.io/education/benchmark-tools/index.md

 * Comparing the results of different versions
 * The time it takes to run HADDOCK on a set of targets

-However the `benchmark-tools` can be used to run HADDOCK in a large-scale of targets such as virtual screening.
+However the `benchmark-tools` can be used to run HADDOCK on a large set of targets such as for virtual screening.

 ### How does `benchmark-tools` work?